Giolas-Harriott Fellowship & Crandall-Cordero Fellowship

 To nominate a student, graduate faculty and/or their designee must submit an online application to The Graduate School and mark application materials in Hobsons’ ApplyYourself.

-Click here to submit the online application cover sheet.
+Fill out this online application to submit the cover sheet.

 The nominated student’s UConn application, transcripts including GPA, GRE scores, personal statement and letters of recommendation need to be marked with the GHF/CCF group in Hobsons’ ApplyYourself.